 Let me next remind you of just a few things about participating in your district MPA:

 - Deadline for sending your application(s) and fee(s) to your district site chair is January 15.
 Any application not sent by then will not be accepted.
-Please be sure the fee ($100 per GROUP) is included.
+Please be sure the fee ($125 for the first group, $100 for each group registered after the first group) is included.
 Most site chairs make up the schedule, in part, based on order of applications received – so if you want a particular day or time, get your application in early!
 The application form is on the website – you need one form per GROUP.
 Make sure you are aware that there will be NO refunds given once the fee has been received.
 This policy was approved by the general membership of the Middle School Choral Section and has been in place since November of 2011.

 - If, for a truly valid reason, you want to participate in an MPA that is NOT in your district, YOU MUST SEEK PERMISSION, IN WRITING, FROM THE STUDENT ACTIVITIES CHAIRPERSON (that’s me!).
 This request MUST be received by e-mail or snail mail NO LATER THAN DECEMBER 15.
 Be sure to include the reason for the request – and again, please remember that the reason must be a true necessity.
 I will review the request and, if you are given permission to switch, you MUST then contact the chairperson of the site you want to attend to see if they have room for you to attend.
 ANY REQUEST MADE AFTER DECEMBER 15 WILL NOT BE CONSIDERED, EVEN IF THE REASON IS VERY VALID!!!